-(6020) A. Introduction
+6020 A. Introduction

-Quality control (QC) results render meaningful the results of analytical tests.
-Essential QC measures (described in Part 1000) include method calibration, reagent standardization, assessment of each analyst's capabilities, analysis of blind check samples, determination of the method's sensitivity (method detection level or quantification limit), and daily evaluation of bias, precision, and the presence of laboratory contamination or other analytical interference.
+Without quality control (QC) results, there is no confidence in the results of analytical tests.
+As described in Part 1000, essential QC measures include method calibration, reagent standardization, assessment of each analyst's capabilities, analysis of blind check samples, determination of the method's sensitivity (method detection level or quantification limit), and daily evaluation of bias, precision, and the presence of laboratory contamination or other analytical interference.
 The details of these procedures, their performance frequency, and expected ranges of results should be formalized in a written Quality Assurance Manual and standard operating procedures (SOPs).